Exhibit Details

 The Weekend Merit Badge program begins in September 2024 with Kayaking MB.
 Monthly merit badges would be offered at Camp Horseshoe throughout winter camp.

-Octoraro 22 Hosts Its Ninth Conclave at Camp Horseshoe
+Octoraro 22 Hosts Its Ninth Conclave

 The 2025 Section E11 Conclave was hosted by Octoraro 22 at Camp Horseshoe on June 6 – 8, 2025.
 The theme was “Scoutcraft: Building a Better Brotherhood” based on Minecraft.